aniqaatiq842-commits/Thermal-Guide/README.md

 This project is being developed as an AI-powered climate-health application combining:

 **Climate Data + AI + Decision Intelligence + Human-Centered UX**

----

-## 📄 License

-This project is currently intended for educational, research, and hackathon development.